slackapi/bolt-js/docs/_future/deploy_your_app.md

 worker: node app.js
 ```

-While apps using default web connections will have the following `Procfile`:
+While those using default web connections will have the following `Procfile`:

 ```sh
 web: node app.js